notAperson535/OneClick-macOS-Simple-KVM/docs/windows-install.md

 ## You're done!

+Once macOS is succesfully installed, you can select the macOS partition with ctrl+enter to set it as the default boot and automatically boot up the VM without the macOS Installer attached.
+This will prevent OpenCore from default booting the installer.

 Don't close the terminal when the QEMU window is open, as it will shut down the VM and may cause data loss.

 To fine-tune the system and improve performance, look in the `docs` folder for more information on [adding memory](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/docs/performance), setting up [bridged networking](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/docs/networking), adding [passthrough hardware (for GPUs)](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/docs/passthrough), tweaking [screen resolution](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/docs/resolution), and [enabling sound features](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/docs/passthrough).